 I didn’t tackle video, because I don’t do much of it myself.
 After taking some videos with it, I would only use it for fun stuff on social media.
 If I would do anything more, I’d probably look elsewhere.

 realme UI 2.0 really flies on the realme 8 Pro.
 The software experience is mostly good for my use.
 It never really bothered me with ads (except those App Market and Theme Store notifications; those are annoying).
 My usual qualms with the UI slowdowns don’t really apply here.
 I always found realme UI to be one of the fast Android skins out there, and 2.0 is no different.

 Should You Get the realme 8 Pro?

 It was very clear during its launch event that the realme 8 Pro is the headline device of the realme 8 Series.
 I found it weird that it lacked 5G, but I wasn’t really looking for it.
-That headline status went into question for me with the launch of the realme 8 5G for obvious reasons.
+Going into this realme 8 Pro review, its headline status went into question for me.
+This was thanks to the launch of the realme 8 5G for obvious reasons.

-It may seem pricey at P16,990, especially compared to similar offerings.
-You are still getting a lot of phone for the money though.
+The realme 8 Pro may seem pricey at P16,990, especially compared to similar offerings.
+You are still getting a lot for the money though.
 From the 108MP camera to its solid performance, you should get the realme 8 Pro if you’re more into photography than gaming.